 Oxycodone is a prescription opioid pain reliever used to control moderate to severe pain in users.
 A semi-synthetic opiate, Oxycodone is made from thebaine and is most commonly administered for post-surgery and broken bone recovery.
 Thebaine is a chemical found in opium that is similar in composition to morphine and codeine.
 However, thebaine acts as a stimulant as opposed to a depressant.

 Oxycodone works by slowing down the functions of the central nervous system.
-Through the delaying and altering of the central nervous system, a person’s perception of pain and their emotional response to related stimuli is subverted.
+Through the delaying and altering of the central nervous system, a person’s perception of pain and their emotional response to related stimuli is disrupted.
 As a result, a feeling of euphoria and relief emerges, thus beginning an abusive cycle.

 Frequently prescribed in tablet form, when abused, Oxycodone can be crushed, chewed or snorted.
 Many abusers also dissolve the tablets in water and then inject the solution.